mrstefangrimm/No3/Instructable/instructions.md

 In the field of medical imaging, so called imaging phantoms are used  to evaluate, analyze, and tune the performance of various imaging  devices (Source: Wikipedia).
 This specially developed imaging  phantom simulates motion and deformation of a lung based on respiratory motion.

 The idea for this phantom came when I studied breathing motion in a lung.
 The motion in the lung is not uniform.
 The lower part of the lung moves more sideways whereas the upper part of the lung moves up and down.
 To simulate this, a phantom is required that does not only simulate motion but also simulates deformation.
-One examples that illustrates the motion in the lung: https://www.youtube.com/watch?v=kfcbAyLJHsI
+One example that illustrates the motion in the lung: https://www.youtube.com/watch?v=kfcbAyLJHsI

 On an X-Ray image, the material and the density define what is a  bone, a liver or a lung.
-Silicone for example is similar to human tissue whereas gypsum is similar to bone.
-The chest of this phantom is made of silicone, the cast-in rips made of gypsum and the lungs are made of 3D printed PLA.
+Silicone for example is similar to human tissue whereas modelling plaster is similar to bone.
+The chest of this phantom is made of silicone, the cast-in rips made of modelling plaster and the lungs are made of 3D printed PLA.

 In the left lung,  there are two freely movable cylinders to simulate motion and deformation in the lung.
 In each cylinder there is a pocket and an object with a higher density than the density of the lung.

 This short animation gives you an idea how this phantom would look like on X-Ray images: https://youtu.be/TincNP1mlLw

-To generate the motion, the phantom uses LnR-Actuators, an Arduino  micro controller and an Adafruit Servo Shield.
+To generate the motion, the phantom uses three [LnR-Actuators](https://www.instructables.com/id/Linear-and-Rotation-Actuator/), an Arduino micro controller and an Adafruit Servo Shield.
 The micro controller is  required because you cannot be in the room when you acquire X-Ray  images.
 The phantom can be either be remote controlled from a PC over an USB cable, or you can start one of the pre-programmed motion patterns and use the phantom stand-alone.

 This phantom is suitable to evaluate and tune the performance of medical devices.
 A field of application could be the development of motion tracking and 4D reconstruction algorithms.
-With the choice of materials, imaging dosimetry should also be possible.
+With the used materials, imaging dosimetry should also be possible.

-The direct material costs are approximately USD 200.
+The direct material costs are approximately USD 350.

 ### Supplies: